Zorba, Male Belly Dancer

 Fahtiem and myself at ANAS 2005.

 The legendary Link opens in new window Fahtiem is another teacher who hardly needs an introduction!
-My wife and I both take workshops from her on the annual Link opens in new window Arabian Nights at Sea Belly Dance cruise.
+My wife and I both took workshops from her for many years on the annual Arabian Nights at Sea Belly Dance cruise.

 Her warmup routines are legendary - a cardiovascular workout you won't forget!
 Her classes are very informative, and I really like how she gives each and every student individual attention - I've never experienced anything like it!
 She has everyone practicing the move de jour while she moves around the class, making eye contact with each student in turn, and corrects any problems.
 I like that, a very effective teaching technique.